ivanhanigan/whocc-cchia-draft-website/our-research.md

 - Development and promotion of the use of an HIA framework in public health adaptation to climate change risks
 - Research to increase knowledge and understanding of the health impacts from climate change
 - Partnerships with institutions involved in responding to climate change
-- Membership in the National Climate Change Adaptation Research Facility and the Human Health Management Committee
+- Membership in the NHMRC Healthy Environments And Lives (HEAL) National Research Network
 - Development and implementation of training for vulnerability and adaptation assessments
-- Development and participation in research projects, consultancies and visiting WHO Fellowships relevant to climate change and health
+- Development and participation in research projects, consultancies and visiting WHO Fellowships relevant to climate change and health TODO check Fellowships status

 ### Recent Publications:

-For a list of recent Climate Change and Health publications by Centre staff please see: Climate Change and Health Publications.
+For a list of recent Climate Change and Health publications by Centre staff please see: [Climate Change and Health Publications](http://ehia.curtin.edu.au/about/publications/)

 ### Recent Projects: